Ed Freed: Major league career and military service

-Freed played his first game for Philadelphia on September 11, 1942, playing the full 11 innings of a contest against the Cincinnati Reds.
+Freed made his debut with the Philadelphia Phillies on September 11, 1942, playing the full 11 innings in a game against the Cincinnati Reds.
 In six plate appearances, he notched four hits in five official at-bats, including two doubles and a triple.
 Although Freed, batting second, was on base five times (with one walk in addition to his four hits), his two runs scored were part of a losing effort, as Cincinnati won the game, 8–5.
 He added to his hit total in his second game the following day, collecting two more hits in five at-bats against the Reds.
 After getting another hit against the St. Louis Cardinals in the second game of September 13's doubleheader, the Redbirds held Freed hitless in a pinch-hitting appearance the next day.
 He played both games of a September 16 doubleheader, going a combined 1-for-8 between the two contests.

 Freed's next three games were shutout losses for the Phillies, one each to the Chicago Cubs, Brooklyn Dodgers, and New York Giants.
 His last major league hit came in the second game of a doubleheader against the Giants, an RBI single in a 9–1 Philadelphia victory.
 His final two games, both against Brooklyn, were hitless, leaving Freed with a final batting average of .303 for his brief major league career.
 After the season, Freed was called into military service working in a defense plant, and did not return to baseball until after the 1945 season.